Licensing and notifying

 Food businesses in NSW must either hold a licence from the NSW Food Authority or notify their business details to the relevant body.

-Food businesses that do not need a Food Authority licence must notify their details to either their local council or the Food Authority, depending on the type of business.
+Food businesses that do not need a Food Authority licence must notify their details to either their local council or the Food Authority, depending on the type of business - find out more below.

 Local council notification